shreyanshk/boottorrent/docs/quickstart.rst

     initrd: initrd.gz
     cmdline: <cmdline>

-Next, you need to explicitly tell BootTorrent to enable this OS.
+Next, you need to explicitly tell BootTorrent to enable this OS and update default network ports of various components to make sure they don't conflict with other applications already running on your computer.

 .. code-block:: yaml
-    :emphasize-lines: 3,4
+    :emphasize-lines: 3,4,8,12
     :caption: Boottorrent.yaml

     boottorrent: